 - Leave of Absence will not be granted during term time unless there are exceptional circumstances.
 Parents are requested to apply for leave in writing to the Headteacher.
-The Headteacher will reply, stating whether exceptional circumstances warrant an authorised absence or whether the absence is unauthorised. - Where there are 10 or more consecutive sessions (not days) of unauthorised absence, The Headteacher can apply to the County Attendance Officer for a Fixed Penalty Fine.
-This is made clear in a letter sent out to all parents at the start of the academic year. - Examples of what may constitute exceptional circumstances: - To have a short absence to attend a special family celebration (e.g. an 80th birthday of a grandparent, family wedding) or to attend a special religious/cultural festival, or a sporting/ cultural or similar event in which the pupil is to a key part may constitute an exceptional circumstance. - If a parent, due to the nature of their work, cannot possibly take time off during the regular school holidays, then this might constitute an exceptional circumstance.
+The Headteacher will reply, stating whether exceptional circumstances warrant an authorised absence or whether the absence is unauthorised. - Where there are 10 or more consecutive sessions (equivalent to 5 days) of unauthorised absence, The Headteacher can apply to the County Attendance Officer for a Fixed Penalty Fine.
+This is made clear in a letter sent out to all parents at the start of the academic year.

+Examples of what may constitute exceptional circumstances:

+- To have a short absence to attend a special family celebration (e.g. an 80th birthday of a grandparent, family wedding); or to attend a special religious/cultural festival, may constitute an exceptional circumstance. - If a parent, due to the nature of their work, cannot possibly take time off during the regular school holidays then this may constitute an exceptional circumstance.
+A letter is required from the employer to confirm this.